jaykumar7726082711/python-practical/README.md

-# python-practical 1
+# python-practical
-## a python program to find roots of quadratic equation
+## 1.a python program to find roots of quadratic equation
 ```import cmath # Import cmath for handling complex numbers

 def find_quadratic_roots(a, b, c):